Lead Data Scientist

 Leicester

-We are looking for a Lead Data Scientist to join the eCommerce Data team!
-Based from NEXT Head Office in Enderby, Leicestershire with a competitive salary range and great benefits.
+We are looking for a Lead Data Scientist to join the eCommerce Data team, based from NEXT Head Office in Enderby, Leicestershire.
+The role offers a competitive salary range and generous benefits.

 Let’s talk numbers.
 When it comes to UK retail, it’s hard to find a bigger name.
-We sell thousands of items an hour and are expanding our e-commerce business by the second.
-For anyone in Tech, this is the place to learn.
-To grow.
-And to thrive.
+We sell thousands of items an hour and are expanding our e‑commerce business by the second.
+For anyone in tech, this is the place to learn, grow, and thrive.

 eCommerce Data provides the department and the business the means to see what is working and what is not by drawing data and analysing patterns of shopping on our site and in general.